 Successful missions go hand in hand with great funding.
 50CAN’s state teams are working incredibly hard and have inspired ideas to ensure every child has access to high-quality education.
 I am honored to be a piece of the puzzle – growing the breadth of supporters and investors so that our teams have the tools they need to carry out their work in increasingly creative and effective ways.

 My connection to public schools:

 I had the privilege to attend of one of the best public school systems in the US and I am a product of generations of educators.
 But my education was vastly different than many students just a few miles south of me in the city limits of Chicago.
 The moment I recognized that my peers were experiencing a vastly different quality of education has informed much of my personal and professional growth.
-I am dedicated to the idea that high-quality education must become the norm rather than the exception.

 What I’m bad at:

 I am terrible at all things involving skating, rollerblading and balancing.
 In the movies, ice-skating is always portrayed as adorable and romantic, but to me those scenes look like nightmares.